nrkn/nz-data/readme.md

 ##Currently contains

-Currently minimal election data in .json format from the first two MMP elections, 1996 and 1999.
+All I have so far is the 'minimum possible to be useful' election data in .json format for the first two MMP elections, 1996 and 1999.

 ##It would be really nice to get pull requests with:

 - More years, if I'm working on one I'll check it in as an empty file before starting so you know not to bother.
 - Candidate and electorate seat data for each year
  - Census data (so you can compare how many people 18+ and how many people enrolled etc.)
 - Opinion poll results

 If you want to add some election result data, you can get it from Wikipedia: